-- A sheltered grassy area with toilets, picnic areas and wood-fired barbeques and children’s play equipment.
+- A sheltered grassy area with toilets, picnic areas, wood-fired barbeques and children’s play equipment.

-- Visit Fern Tree Tavern for lunch or a refreshing cold beverage.
+- Visit Fern Tree Tavern for lunch, coffee and cake or a refreshing cold beverage.
 Open Tuesday to Sunday.

 - The starting point for shaded walks through fern gullies and alongside bubbling streams.

-- Take the Pipeline Track to Silver Falls, which follows the route of the water pipeline supplying some of Hobart’s water.
+- Take the Pipeline Track to Silver Falls (40-min return), which follows the route of the water pipeline supplying some of Hobart’s water.
 A short, easy walk, also suitable for mountain bikes.

 - Continue along the Pipeline Track to Neika (3-hr return).
 Look out for the Wishing Well and Twin Bridges.
 A half-day, easy walk, also suitable for mountain bikes.

 - Visit Lost Freight Cafe for hot drinks, light meals and snacks.
 Open 7 days.

-- Take the Lenah Valley Track to Sphinx Rock, great views of the Organ Pipes above and Hobart and the River Derwent below.
+- Take the Lenah Valley Track to Sphinx Rock (45-min return), great views of the Organ Pipes above and Hobart and the River Derwent below.
 A short, easy walk through eucalypt forest to the impressive sandstone rock platform of Sphinx Rock (caution: 10 metre cliff drop).

 - The North-South Track is a popular route for mountain bikers, linking to the Glenorchy Mountain Bike Park in Hobart’s northern suburbs.